RR vs GT Dream11 Team Prediction, IPL 2022 Match 24

 RR vs GT Dream11 Team Prediction

-RR vs GT Dream11 Team Prediction, TATA IPL 2022 Match 24 Fantasy Hints: Captain – Rajasthan Royals vs Gujarat Titans, Playing 11s For Today’s T20 Match DY Patil Stadium at 07:30 PM IST April 14, WednesdayAlso Read - IPL 2022, MI vs PBKS LIVE Cricket Score, Match 23: Mumbai Indians Win Toss, Opt to Bowl; Tymal Mills Starts For MI
+RR vs GT Dream11 Team Prediction, TATA IPL 2022 Match 24 Fantasy Hints: Captain – Rajasthan Royals vs Gujarat Titans, Playing 11s For Today’s T20 Match DY Patil Stadium at 07:30 PM IST April 14, ThursdayAlso Read - IPL 2022: Mumbai Indians In A Pressure-Cooker But Off The Boil

 A battle royale is on the cards when Hardik Pandya’s Gujarat Titans take on the Sanju Samson-led Rajasthan Royals, two line-ups armed with potent bowling units in a top-of-the-table IPL showdown here on Thursday.
 The Royals put together one of the best if not the best bowling attacks for this season and all their spinners and pacers have been right on the mark.
-Also Read - IPL 2022: Rajasthan Royals (RR) Man Riyan Parag Feels He Can be India's Next Best Finisher, Wants to Emulate MS Dhoni
+Also Read - IPL 2022: Rajasthan Royals (RR) vs Gujarat Titans (GT) Match 24 Live Streaming: When and Where to Watch Online and on TV, Disney+ Hostar, Star Sports Network

 Rookie Kuldeep Sen too proved he has the stomach to play with the bigwigs.
 He performed tremendously under pressure on his debut, defending 15 runs off the last over against LSG.